cksystemsteaching/selfie/README.md

 // |31              25|24 20|19 15|14  12|11              7|6    0|
 // ----------------------------------------------------------------
 ```

+Interestingly, the immediate value is split into two parts `imm1` and `imm2` of which the `imm2` part containing the 5 LSBs of `imm` is encoded where otherwise `rd` is encoded.
+The reason for that is to have all parameters other than immediate values always encoded by the same bits in all formats which enables fast decoding of RISC-V instructions in hardware.
+Difficult to read for us but easy for the machine which matters more in this case!

 `ld rd,imm(rs1)`: `rd = memory[rs1 + imm]; pc = pc + 4` with `-2^11 <= imm < 2^11`